bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker run -p 7248:80 imagename-wasm
 ```

-When we open a browser and navigate to the http://localhost:7248/account/login the Login page of the application is displayed.
+When we open a browser and navigate to the <http://localhost:7248/account/login> the Login page of the application is displayed.

 A user can log in and the user is redirected to the home page of the application,

-This the Authentication works as expected, The Login and Register link are not present anymore,
+This time, the Authentication works as expected, the Login and Register links are not present anymore,
-instead you can see the Logout button and the username.
+instead, you can see the Logout button and the username.

 ![Containerise DotNET Final](Images/containerise_dotnet_final.png)